tarombo/Tarombo-app/README.md

-# Family Gem
+# Tarombo
 ### _Create your own family tree_

-Family Gem is an app for Android designed to manage family trees.
+Tarombo is an app for Android designed to manage family trees.
 At the moment it's completely free and open source.
+It is a fork of Family Gem.

 ## Features
-With Family Gem you can:
+With Tarombo you can:
 - Create a family tree from scratch, entering names, dates, places, various events, photos and sources.
 - Import an existing family tree through a GEDCOM file and modify it as you want.
 - Export the family tree you created (via GEDCOM again) to import in every other genealogy program.